Technical Writing Course in Singapore

 Nowadays the majority of individuals use different electronics and devices.
 As technology develops rapidly, companies will always be in need of smart and talented technical writers who can compose user guides, manuals and instructions in a clear and consice manner.

-Technical writing includes high-tech engineering, manufacturing, biotech, energy, aerospace, finance, IT, and global supply chain.
+Technical writing, for example, includes high-tech engineering, manufacturing, biotech, energy, aerospace, finance, IT, and global supply chain.
 The format is no longer restricted to long manuals.
 Technical information must be compressed and displayed unambiguously, which can be in the form of technical reports, policies, emails, briefs, and press releases.

 Technical writers produce information in such a way that it is clearly understood, grasped and remembered.